This four-year undergraduate education course is available for Aboriginal and Torres Strait Islander students only.

 Unfortunately, student visa holders are not eligible to study this degree.

-Available only to Australian Aboriginal and Torres Strait Islander applicants.
+This course is only available to Australian Aboriginal and Torres Strait Islander applicants.

-Application for the course is via the Aboriginal and Torres Strait Islander Alternative Entry Program.
-Students who apply through UAC will be referred to the Western Sydney University application process.
+2. Through the Aboriginal and Torres Strait Islander Pathway Program.
 This includes testing of Literacy and Numeracy skills, as well as an informal interview.
+Visit the Pathway Program page for more information.

 Start your unlimited journey today.